MdFaizPathan/usergoaltracking/README.md

 2. Push your project to a Git repository (e.g., GitHub).
 3. Connect your repository to Vercel.
 4. Deploy using default React settings (build command: `npm run build`, output directory: `build`).
+5. Access the deployed application at: [User Goal Tracking on Vercel](https://usergoaltracking.vercel.app/).
 ---

 ## Dependencies